-In order to provide appropriate information in the People Soft Financial System, for reports and to satisfy a FY12 audit request, specific information is needed to be included on Interdepartment Billings, Cost Transfers, Cash Transfers, Correcting Entries, and SSI journals.
+In order to provide appropriate information in the People Soft Financial System, for reports and to satisfy a FY12 audit request, specific information is needed to be included on Interdepartmental Billings, Cost Transfers, Cash Transfers, Correcting Entries, Journal Vouchers, and Spreadsheet Import (SSI) journals.
 This will allow better identification as to the purpose of the journal, as well as the type of journal that is being entered.
-There are five different categories that are currently being used in preparing an Accounting Form or SSI journal.

 MEMORIAL UNION EVENT SERVICES BILLING, INV #MUS1234 DATED 9-1-12 – GREAT ROOM FOR FALL STAFF TRAINING ON 8-15-12

 CASH TRANSFER (CA) - are transactions where one fund is transferring cash to another fund – local funds only.
 Be descriptive as to why the cash is being transferred and include a reference to the date the transfer is covering.
 The account codes for this type of entry are always 722005 for the fund giving the cash, and 490002 for the fund receiving the cash, and are pre-filled on the form.
 An example of the description: